Customer Renewable Programs

 *** Includes Maui, Molokai and Lanai

 The safe, reliable operation of the grid is important to everyone.
 The combination of utility system upgrades and leading-edge, customer-facing technology is providing new opportunities to connect more private rooftop solar or other renewable systems in less time with greater efficiency.
 All new systems in Hawaii are now required to use advanced inverters that help maintain a stable and reliable grid.
 Click here for more information on how advanced inverters work and what it means for your system.

 The CGS program is open, but new applications will be held in queue on a first-come, first-served basis until space in the program becomes available.
-To apply for this program, you’ll need to download and submit the Distributed Energy Resources Application Submittal Form and Agreement (CGS).
+To apply for this program, you'll need to download and submit a Distributed Energy Resources Application Submittal Form and Agreement (CGS) for your island region: